 1. Pre-Order Online.
 Place an order below for the transplants that you want, and we will have them ready for pickup at the Farmers Market or delivered with your CSA share (login before purchasing).
 If you want to see our complete transplant selection, please visit our on-farm transplant sale at 4008 River Road, (Garfield Texas), on March 5th or March 12th.
 We will also be having an Organic Gardening Workshop on March 12th.

-2. At all of the farmers markets we attend, between now and April 19th, we will have a selection of certified organic transplants to chose from.
+2. At all of the farmers markets we attend, between early March and April 19th, we will have a selection of certified organic transplants to chose from.

 Originally grown by the Cherokee Indians, this has been a popular tomato for over 100 years!
 This relatively disease free tomato has pink-purple flesh, with a smoky, sweet flavor, and grows 10 to 12 ounces, while the vines provide dense foliage.

 Tall vines produce heavy yields of long, cylindrical fruit a week earlier than other San Marzano varieties.
 Delicious, balanced acidic flavor, and meaty flesh makes for good sauce.
 Fruits grow to 5-6 oz. on average.
 This high-quality paste tomato is a canner's dream.

 This is a classic variety that is fun to pick and eat!
 Best fresh out of the garden, this heirloom is known for its perfect balance of sugars and flavor.
 Fruit is usually between 1-2lbs each!
 Brandywine's dark pink-red skin is smooth and flesh is extremely juicy.
 Pick these big beauty's just before ripe to avoid cracking.

 The farm will choose 6 unique varieties of cherry tomatoes that we think provide a good variety of colors and flavor.